danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 Date reviewed: \[Date\]

 ## Problem Statement

-*Guidance: State the problem or challenge in a way that ties back to the target user.
-What is their goal?
-Why does this matter to them?
-Can be of the form, “Customers have a hard time doing FOO, I know this because I heard it from X, Y, Z.”*

 The Azure API for FHIR runs in a shared environment, currently a Service Fabric cluster, in each Azure region.
 Each